not-na/peng3d/docs/configoption.rst

 --------

-Note that most of these config values are read when the appropriate objects are initialized, this means that you should consult the objects documentation for how to change the configvalue at runtime.
+Note that most of these config values are read when the appropriate objects are initialized, this means that you should consult the objects documentation for how to change the option at runtime.

 Mouse
 ^^^^^

 .. confval:: controls.mouse.sensitivity

-   Degrees to move per pixel travelled by the mouse.
+   Degrees to move per pixel traveled by the mouse.

    This applies to both horizontal and vertical movement.